bodhi91/CombinatorialMultigrid.jl/README.md

 b = rand(Float64, size(X, 1));
 b = b .- sum(b)/length(b);
 ```
-CMG needs to be built before solving a linear system.
-To build CMG we provide two wrapper functions: ```cmg_preconditioner_lap```, which requires the user to provide the laplacian matrix and ```cmg_preconditioner_adj``` which requires the user to provide the adjacent matrix.
-We run the following script:
+CMG outputs a preconditioner function that can be used to solve a linear system in the input system.
+This is done here:

 ```
 t = @elapsed (pfunc, h) = cmg_preconditioner_lap(LX);